 Eric D. Pearson is a 1991 graduate of the University of Michigan Law School.
 Eric focuses his practice on product liability cases, pharmaceutical cases, commercial disputes and catastrophic personal injury cases.
 He has significant trial experience representing both plaintiffs and defendants in state and federal courts.

 More recently, Eric successfully argued the appeal in DiCosolo v.
 Jannsen Pharm., Inc. 951 N.E.2d 1238 (Ill.
 App.
-2011) following which the Illinois Court of Appeals affirmed in all respects a $16.5 million judgment the firm obtained for the family of a Chicago woman who died while using a defective Duragesic fentanyl pain patch.
-And in May 2012, the Texas Supreme Court affirmed the Dallas Court of Appeals’ decision in City of Brownsville ex rel.
+2011), in which the Illinois Court of Appeals affirmed a $16.5 million judgment for the family of a Chicago woman who died while using a defective Duragesic fentanyl pain patch.
+In May 2012, the Texas Supreme Court affirmed the Dallas Court of Appeals’ decision in City of Brownsville ex rel.
 Public Utilities Bd. v.
 AEP Texas Cent.
 Co., 348 S.W.3d (Tex.
-App.–Dallas 2011, pet. denied) that ruled in favor of his client in a $30 million breach of contract case involving the sale of an electric power plant.
+App.–Dallas 2011, pet. denied), which ruled for Eric’s client in a $30 million breach of contract case involving the sale of an electric power plant.

 Eric is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-He has been selected to the Super Lawyers List, a Thomson Reuters publication, for 14 straight years (2004-2017), was previously named by D Magazine as one of the “Best Lawyers Under 40” in Dallas and was recently named as one of the Best Lawyers in Dallas by D Magazine.
+He has been selected to the Super Lawyers List, a Thomson Reuters publication, for 14 straight years (2004-2017).
+Eric was previously named by D Magazine as one of the “Best Lawyers Under 40” in Dallas and was also recently named by the magazine as one of the Best Lawyers in Dallas.
 He is AV-rated by Martindale Hubbell, the highest legal and ethical rating available.

 - University of Michigan, B.S., with distinction

 - Texas Trial Lawyers Association